BlueObelisk/jumbo-converters/README.md

 *Note:*
 As of 2020-01-01 the the official home of the JUMBOConverters is:
 <https://github.com/BlueObelisk/jumbo-converters>.
-The JUMBOConverters' old home at: https://bitbucket.org/wwmm/jumbo-converters is subject to be removed once Bitbucket removes all Mercurial reposittories mid-2020.
+The JUMBOConverters old home at: https://bitbucket.org/wwmm/jumbo-converters is subject to be removed once Bitbucket removes all Mercurial reposittories mid-2020.

 ---

 In general conversion TO CML is lossless as CML can - in principle - hold most concepts found in chemical files.
 In